gessic-apps/bankrolled-agentic-bookie/smart-contracts/README.md

 This project implements the core smart contracts for a decentralized sportsbook focused on NBA games:

+- `USDX.sol`: ERC20 token with 1M supply used for betting
+- `LiquidityPool.sol`: Manages the sportsbook's funds
 - `NBAMarket.sol`: Individual betting market for an NBA game
+- `BettingEngine.sol`: Handles the betting logic and settlement for a market
 - `MarketFactory.sol`: Factory contract to deploy new markets

+## System Architecture

+1. The system starts with 1M USDX tokens in the Liquidity Pool
+2. When a market is created, an NBAMarket contract is deployed along with its BettingEngine
+3. The Liquidity Pool transfers funds to the BettingEngine
+4. Users can place bets on markets using USDX tokens through the NBAMarket contract
+5. The NBAMarket delegates the bet handling to its BettingEngine contract
+6. When a bet is placed, funds are locked in the BettingEngine contract
+7. After the game ends, the results provider sets the outcome in the NBAMarket
+8. The NBAMarket triggers the BettingEngine to settle all bets
+9. Winning bets are paid out, and remaining funds are returned to the Liquidity Pool

 ## Setup